kaitrepte/porE/README.md

 ```

 ### Running the code
-There are three calculations types one can choose from:
+There are several calculations types one can choose from:

+* HEA : He approach.
+Calculates the He void fraction using a cell list approach.
 * OSA : Overlapping sphere approach.
 Calculates the porosity via two-body overlaps of spheres.
 * GPA : Grid point approach.
 Void and accessible porosity are calculated using a grid in the unit cell.
 * PSD : Pore size distribution.
 Using a Monte-Carlo scheme, the pore size distribution is calculated.